JishanMaraviya/FactReel-app/README.md

   </tr>
 </table>

 > 💡 **Note:** Screenshots are loaded from the `assets/screenshots/` folder in this repository.
-Ensure the folder is committed for images to render correctly on GitHub.
+Ensure the folder is committed at the repo root for images to render correctly on GitHub.

 ---